MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/rest-services-examples/index.md

 * Get Traffic incident data
 * Get elevation data

-The Bing Map V8 provides a Search, Direction and Traffic modules which wraps several of the API's in the Bing Maps REST services.
-Not all of the API's are exposed in V8, however even when there is a module, sometimes it is useful to directly access the raw data from the REST services without using the modules.
+The Bing Map V8 provides a Search, Direction and Traffic modules which wraps several of the APIs in the Bing Maps REST services.
+Not all of the APIs are exposed in V8, however even when there is a module, sometimes it is useful to directly access the raw data from the REST services without using the modules.

 ## Accessing the REST services from JavaScript